clutterdesk/Nodel/README.md

 ## Fast Dynamic Object with Optional Data Source
 ### Overview
-The Nodel library consists of a dynamic object (the `Object` class), which can represent the data
+The Nodel library consists of a dynamic object (the `Object` class), which can represent the data types (as defined in nodel/support/types.h):
-types:
 - `nil`
 - `bool`, `int64_t`, `uint64_t`, `double`
 - `std::string`
 - `std::vector<Object>`
 - `std::map<Key, Object>`
-- `tsl::ordered_map<Key, Objec>`
+- `tsl::ordered_map<Key, Object>`

-An Nodel Object may be "bound" to a data-source class.
-The data-source framework provides on-demand, lazy loading of data from ... somewhere else.
+A Nodel Object may be "bound" to a DataSource sub-class.
+The DataSource framework provides on-demand, lazy loading of data from ... somewhere else.

 Nodel data-sources are selected and configured by calling the `nodel::bind` function with a URI that